Thcosmonaut77/Configuration_Management_with_Terraform-Ansible-Jenkins/README.md

 ![Jenkins](https://img.shields.io/badge/CI/CD-Jenkins-blue?logo=jenkins)

 ##  Project Overview
-This project provisions infrastructure on **AWS with Terraform** and uses **Ansible** for configuration management.
+This project provisions and configures a **Jenkins + Ansible** automation environment on **AWS** using **Terraform** and **Ansible**.

-- Terraform creates a **Jenkins master node** and multiple **slave nodes**.
+- Terraform provisions a **Jenkins master node** and multiple **slave nodes** with **user_data** scripts.
-- Master is auto-configured with **Java, Jenkins, Maven, Ansible, SSH keys, and dynamic inventory**.
+- Master is auto-configured with **Java, Jenkins, Ansible, SSH key pair generation, ansible.cfg, ansible playbooks, and dynamic inventory**.
-- Slaves are auto-configured with **user accounts, SSH access, and Ansible readiness**.
+- Slaves are auto-configured with **user password, SSH access, and Ansible readiness**.
 - Ansible playbooks manage services like **Nginx installation** and **system updates** across the environment.
+- A **Jenkins pipeline** is created to automatically trigger **Ansible playbooks** for configuration management.

-The result is a **fully automated, idempotent, and production-ready setup** for cloud infrastructure and configuration.
+The result is a **self-contained DevOps lab** where **infrastructure, configuration, and CI/CD workflows** are fully automated and production-ready.

 ---

 ##  Features
 - Infrastructure provisioning with **Terraform**
 - Automated Jenkins + Ansible bootstrap via **user_data**
-- Slave nodes ready for Ansible orchestration
+- SSH key-based authentication between master and slaves
+- Pre-configured Ansible inventory and configuration file
 - Ansible playbooks for:
   - Installing and enabling **Nginx**
   - Running **system updates and reboots** when needed
-- Inventory and config auto-generated on master
+- Jenkins pipeline to orchestrate Ansible tasks across nodes
 - Infrastructure as Code (IaC) for **repeatable, consistent deployments**

 ---